 College Credit Plus

-CCP Courses can be taken in a number of ways, including:
+CCP Courses are taught in a number of ways, including:

-At the high school taught by a Rhodes State College approved high school instructor
+- At the high school taught by a high school teacher who has been approved to teach the college course; or

-At the high school taught by a Rhodes State instructor
+At the high school taught by Rhodes State faculty; or

-At the Rhodes State College campus taught by a Rhodes State instructor
+At the Rhodes State College campus taught by Rhodes State faculty or

 Students in grades 7-12 may apply for Rhodes State’s College Credit Plus admission.
 The College admits students based on college-readiness in one or more subject areas.
-Admission to the College does not guarantee direct admission to a particular course or program of student and the student must meet any course prerequisites prior to registration.
+Admission to the College does not guarantee direct admission to a particular course or program.
+The student must meet any course prerequisites prior to registration.
 The high school counselor or CCP Coordinator can help explain the options, deadlines, and how to proceed.
 For answers to frequently asked questions, go to https://www.ohiohighered.org/node/5557.

 To participate in College Credit Plus, a student must: